ChenYu-K/Hexo_blog/source/_posts/2023-02-03-Abaqus-cuda-nodevice.md

 English ver:
 **Can't run abaqus in ubuntu Ubuntu 22.04.1 LTS with GPU(CUDA) accelerator.
-Initializing the CUDA Driver NO_DEVICE** You can view this site, is my anser.
+Initializing the CUDA Driver NO_DEVICE** For the English version you can refer to my answer at the following link

 https://askubuntu.com/questions/1449122/cant-run-abaqus-in-ubuntu-ubuntu-22-04-1-lts-with-gpucuda-accelerator-initia